Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 A statement is *true* if its conditions are met.
 A statement is *false* if the opposite of at least one condition is met.
 A statement is *undecided* or *indeterminate* if it is neither true nor false (we can't tell whether it's true or false).
 A statement is *not true* if it is either false or undecided, likewise for *not false* statements.

 A set is *inhabited* if it contains at least one element.
 A set is *empty* if it contains no elements.
 A set is *indeterminate* if it is not inhabited and not empty.
 It will be assumed that all declared sets (sets represented with a single character) are inhabited.
 This assumption does not necessarily extend to sets defined via relations on declared sets.
+### Set relations
+Since we do not have full use of the axiom of choice, we have to be very careful about what we mean by set relations.
+W
 ### Topological structure
 Let $$\mathcal{T}$$ be a topology on $$X$$.
 That is:
 1. $$X \in \mathcal{T}$$